rahuldavanam/hangman-game/README.md

 # Hangman game

-This code was compiled and uploaded from Visual Studio Code.
+This code was compiled, committed and pushed from Visual Studio Code.

 ## How to compile the code and view the output